desainaitik24/toDoList-nodeJS/README.md

-# To Do List using MongoDB
+# To Do List using Node JS

 run "npm install" and "node app.js"